-Basically the problem encountered in web pages coding involves the ASP, HTML coding, Java scripting, and JavaScript programming especially the study of the ASP coding and JavaScript, which is very crucial to the development of the system.
+Basically the problem encountered in web pages coding involves the HTML coding, Java scripting, and JavaScript programming especially the study of JavaScript, which is very crucial to the development of the system.
 Most of the coding and scripting problem was encountered in the early stage of the project development.
 This is due to the ambiguity and lack of understanding in the early stage.